-Born Harold Hopetown Fraser in North Melbourne, Victoria, Australia, 9 November 1889.
-Died Los Angeles, California, USA, 19 January, 1962.
+He was born Harold Hopetown Fraser in North Melbourne, Victoria, Australia, 9 November 1889 and died Los Angeles, California, USA, 19 January, 1962.
 Having travelled to South Africa with “Harry Hall’s Juveniles” in 1903, he joined other Australian child performers in Pollard’s Lilliputian Opera Company in 1904 and went on two long tours of the “far east” and North America in 1905-7 and 1907-9.
-After 1910 worked on stage in the US.
+After 1910 he worked on stage in the US.
 He made the transition to film work in about 1915, his first generally accepted to be Essanay Studio’s A Coat Tale.
 Over the next decade he sometimes appeared with other Pollard’s alumni members, such as Alf Goulding and Jack Pollard (aka John Cherry).
 Following his busiest era of activity in the early 1920s, he performed occasionally in variety, and continued in often un-credited roles in film and on TV until his death.
 The origin of his stage name “Snub” is unknown.

 Above: Snub’s photo – dedicated to an Australian nephew also called Harold, and whom he affectionately called “Snub” in return.
 Courtesy Australian Performing Arts Collection, Melbourne.

 “Snub Pollard” was born Harold Hopetown Fraser in North Melbourne on November 9, 1889.
 According to the Internet Movie Database he has a staggering 600 US movie and TV credits to his name, although his most active years were the late 1910s and early 1920s when he appeared in numerous comedy “shorts”.
 Even if his later roles were little more than walk-ons, it is an impressive record for a working class boy from the inner suburb of North Melbourne.
 (Also see Note 3 below)